-Course Code NURSING 7116 Course Concepts Anaesthetics & Recovery Nursing Practice Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Flexible delivery mode Available for Study Abroad and Exchange N Restrictions Available to M.NurSc and G.DipNurSc students only Course Description Within this course, students examine and debate key concepts of anaesthesia and postanaesthetic recovery nursing practice, which are essential for safe and effective patient outcomes.
+Course Code NURSING 7116 Course Concepts Anaesthetics & Recovery Nursing Practice Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Flexible delivery mode Available for Study Abroad and Exchange N Restrictions Graduate Diploma in Nursing Science or Master of Nursing Science Course Description Within this course, students examine and debate key concepts of anaesthesia and postanaesthetic recovery nursing practice, which are essential for safe and effective patient outcomes.
 Whilst these topics are not the 'essential' knowledge and skills of clinical practice, an understanding of topics such as quality management and mental health does influence the care provided by professional nurses practicing within the perioperative environment.

 Course Coordinator: Ms Yvette SalamonCourse Coordinator: Yvette Salamon

 The full timetable of all activities for this course can be accessed from Course Planner.